erymuzuan/rx/source/web/web.sph/docs/EntityDefinition.md

 Notice that `Address` is just another object that belongs to the `Patient` entity, what makes  `Patient` and `Address` diferrent is very minimal
 *`Patient` is an object that you interested to track it's life time
-* `Address` is just an object that belong to another `Value` object or an `Entity` *`Patient` has an identitfier field or what we call RecordName *`Address` doesn't have any identifier field, so without it's parent, it's imposible to tell if an `Address` belong to patient A or patient B. The key point to take home is `Value` object does not live in isolation.
+* `Address` is just an object that belong to another `Value` object or an `Entity` *`Patient` has an identifier field or what we call RecordName *`Address` doesn't have any identifier field, so without it's parent, it's imposible to tell if an `Address` belong to patient A or patient B. The key point to take home is `Value` object does not live in isolation.